 Key Contributions

-• First empirical link between electoral misinformation belief and political (in)tolerance, extending the standard focus on knowledge and institutional trust.
+• First empirical evidence linking electoral misinformation beliefs to political intolerance, moving beyond effects on knowledge and institutional trust.

-• A rare longitudinal panel design in a major non-Western democracy during an actively contested election.
+• A longitudinal panel design in a major non-Western democracy, addressing a literature skewed toward authoritarian/hybrid regimes and cross-sectional data.

 Methods